The easiest way to record datasets is to use the phospho Meta Quest app to control your robot arm.

 • Press Y (left controller) to discard the recording.

-4. Continue teleoperating and stop the recording when you’re done.
+3. Continue teleoperating and stop the recording by pressing B when you’re done.

-5. The recording is automatically saved in LeRobot format and uploaded to your HuggingFace account.
+4. The recording is automatically saved in LeRobot v2 format and uploaded to your HuggingFace account.

 Datasets are saved on the computer running the phosphobot server at ~/phosphobot/recordings/DATASET_NAME folder in the phosphobot directory.
-You can check all the recordings through the phosphobot dashboard in the File Browser.
+Explore the recordings in the phosphobot dashboard using the Dataset Browser.

-Once your dataset is uplaoded to HuggingFace, you can visualize it using the LeRobot Dataset Visualizer.
+Once your dataset is uploaded to HuggingFace, you can view it using the LeRobot Dataset Visualizer.

 What’s next